YukunJ/YukunJ.github.io/_pages/includes/blogs/opt_mem.md

 # Optimize Memory Access

 Modern computers' memory operations account for the largest portion of performance bottlenecks and power consumptions.
 In this section we look at a few advices on how to optimize the program when TMA shows `Memory Bound`.
+Meanwhile, remember that there is always a viable option to buy better hardware: invest in a server with more memory channels or DRAM modules with faster transfer speed.

 ## Cache-Friendly Data Structures